tensorflow/docs/site/en/r1/guide/extend/op.md

 # Adding a New Op

-Note: To garantee that your C++ custom ops are ABI compatible with TensorFlow's official pip packages, please follow the guide at [Custom op repository](https://github.com/tensorflow/custom-op).
+Note: To guarantee that your C++ custom ops are ABI compatible with TensorFlow's official pip packages, please follow the guide at [Custom op repository](https://github.com/tensorflow/custom-op).
 It has an end-to-end code example, as well as Docker images for building and distributing